PopovicAna/Prioritisation-of-analytical-techniques/README.md

 consuming to extract different drug profile types from specimens.
-For this reason, this research focused on prioritising one analytical technique used for extracting drug profiles (i.e. GCMS, IRMS or CE) and use it to determine the level of similarity between specimens.
+For this reason, this research focused on prioritising one analytical technique used for extracting drug profiles (i.e. GCMS, IRMS or CE) and used the respective dataset to determine the level of similarity between specimens.
 To determine the level of similarity between profiles, different comparison metrics (**CM**) are commonly applied to pre-treated (**PT**) data
 \[3\].